1337eric/EbayViewbot/README.md

 # EbayViewbot

+<h2>Proof Of Concept</h2>
-Proof Of Concept: The more views you have on an eBay listing, the higher it shows while searching for said item in the results
+- The more views you have on an eBay listing, the higher it shows while searching for said item in the results

 <h2>How it works: </h2>
 - User acquires HTTP/HTTPS proxies, inputs URL, desired amount of views, and the maximum amount of threads to run at once
-- Threads created, UserAgent generated, request made with proxy from list
+- Threads created, UserAgent generated, the request will made with a random proxy from list

-Usage:
+<h2>Usage: </h2>
-- First get HTTP/HTTPS proxies in the format IP:PORT then put them line-by-line in the file proxies.txt
+- First, get HTTP/HTTPS proxies in the format IP:PORT then put them line-by-line in the file proxies.txt
 - Run the commands below:
 ```sh
 pip install fake_useragent